lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 The Certificate Management Protocol (CMP) {{I-D.ietf-lamps-rfc4210bis}}
 defines protocol messages for X.509v3 certificate creation and management.
-CMP provides interactions between end entities and PKI components, such as a Registration Authority (RA) and a Certification Authority (CA).
+CMP provides interactions between end entities and PKI management entities, such as a Registration Authority (RA) and a Certification Authority (CA).
+CMP uses for Certificate Signing Requests (CSRs) mainly the Certificate Request Message Format (CRMF) {{RFC4211}}
+but also offers using PKCS#10 {{RFC2986}}.

-Enrollment over Secure Transport (EST) {{RFC7030}}{{RFC8295}} is another certificate management protocol, which provides a sub-set of the features offered by CMP.
+Enrollment over Secure Transport (EST) {{RFC7030}}{{RFC8295}} is another certificate management protocol, which provides a sub-set of the features offered by CMP mainly using PKCS#10 for Certificate Signing Requests (CSRs).

 An end entity requesting a certificate from a Certification Authority (CA) may wish to offer believable claims about the protections afforded